| ← Back to Core Systems | Main Documentation |

 On the browser path, the Gateway treats all scan transports identically.
 The URL parameter t (see URL Structure) signals which transport the scan came through, but routing decisions are made on object state and user context — not on transport.
 Switching from a printed QR sticker to an NFC tag requires no change to the Gateway’s routing logic.

-The same URL format is also what native apps parse locally before calling the API, so transport abstraction holds across both paths.
+The same URL format is also what native apps parse locally before calling the API for QR and NFC, so transport abstraction holds across all paths.

 Why s.plings.io?